khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 Do not use trees to:
 - Provide additional information about a specific element of the page, consider using an [accordion](/components/accordion) instead.
-- To display a navigation status, prefer using [breadcrumb](/components/breadcrumb) instead.
+*  To display a navigation location, use [breadcrumb](/components/breadcrumb) instead.

 ### Dos and Dont's